racoon63/bandwidth-monitor/README.md

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/racoon/bandwidth-monitor)

 Bandwidth-Monitor is a tool to measure and monitor your latency and bandwidth.
 This tool stores the measured data in JSON or in a MongoDB database.
-Bandwidth-Monitor automatically creates statistics from your measured data and displays it over a webUI.
 You can use Bandwidth-Monitor e.g. to determine the average internet-speed or measure the bandwidth from your Notebook at a certain place.
+It relies on the `speedtest-cli` python library.

 ## Tested Platforms